 IMAGinE is working on conceptualising and analysing human-machine interfaces that allow for cooperative interaction between different road users and their vehicles.
 An important challenge in this processing is developing comprehensive and intuitive assistant concepts that motivate drivers to engage in cooperative behaviour.

 Existing simulation tools depict ego vehicles in a non-coordinated environment.
-IMAGinE is developing and implementing a generic and extendable simulation environment that – for the first time – facilitates the display of purposeful interactions between vehicles and, building on that, the analysis of cooperative manoeuvres of several road users.
+IMAGinE is developing and implementing a generic and extendable simulation environment that – for the first time – facilitates the display of purposeful interactions between vehicles and, building on that, the analysis of cooperative maneuvers of several road users.

 V2X communication technology enables the exchange of information between vehicles about their surroundings.
 Because of this, gaps in environmental perception caused by insufficient equipment, limited sensor range, shading or sensors’ physical limits can be filled in.

 This principle of collective perception facilitates a common and shared understanding of the driving situation, which sets the stage for cooperative driving maneuvers.
-Collective environment perception generates a common knowledge base among all vehicles equipped with V2X communication technology.
+Collective environmental perception generates a common knowledge base among all vehicles equipped with V2X communication technology.
 As a result, assisted driving functions can lead to considerably improved cooperative driving behaviours.

 To maximize the cooperation potential between vehicles, IMAGinE is developing and implementing communication protocols for information exchange between intelligent systems and drivers.
 Real-time communication allows for timely reactions to highly dynamic and complex driving situations.
 The project therefore is aiming to create a real-time capable framework for cooperative driving.